 - James Grossman, Chair, American Historical Association (2019)

 - Gerard Hauser, Rhetoric Society of America (2019)

 - Lynda Park, Association for Slavic, East European, and Eurasian Studies (2019)

 Fall CEO meetings are held in cities of interest as possible convention sites for member societies and are hosted by each city's convention and visitors bureau.
-The 2016 CEO Fall Meeting was held on November 2-5, hosted by Explore St. Louis.
+The fall 2018 meeting was held in Tampa, FL, November 1-4.

 Spring meetings are held in conjunction with ACLS annual meetings.